afruni/afruni.github.io/README.md

   - Study Abroad (Calculus 3 and British Literature), University of Oxford, UK (_June 2022 - August 2022_)
 - M.S.
 Mechanical Engineering, Yale University, USA (Start Date: _August 2025_)

   **Update!!
 I have committed to Yale University!
-Where for the nine months starting August '25 I will be studying for my Master's in Mechanical Engineering!**
+Where for the next nine months - starting August '25 - I will be studying for my Master's in Mechanical Engineering!**

 ## Skills, Languages & Co-curriculars
 **Engineering Skills**